Grading and GPA Requirements

 Students are not allowed to repeat a course for which they received a passing grade on the Wagner grading scale (A through C-).

-A student whose GPA remains below the required minimum for two consecutive semesters (including summer) will be required to withdraw from Wagner.
+A student whose GPA remains below the required minimum for two consecutive terms (including summer) will be required to withdraw from Wagner.
+Students who are dismissed may request a final review by the Associate Dean for Academic Affairs.

 Academic Standing and Financial Aid